-It is currently sufficient for the monitoring network to be based on InSAR data from DWR / TRE 550 ALTAMIRA, which adequately resolves land subsidence estimates in the Basin spatially and tem-551 porally.
-However, data gaps exist in the subsidence network, including the lack of data prior to 552 2015 and no Continuous Global Positioning System (CGPS) stations to ground-truth the satellite 553 data.
-The DWR/TRE ALTAMIRA InSAR dataset is the only subsidence dataset currently avail-554 able for the Basin and only has data extending back to 2015.
-Historical subsidence data prior to 555 2015 is currently unavailable.
-Compared to satellite data, CGPS stations offer greater accuracy 556 and higher frequency and provide a ground-truth check on satellite data.
-However, there are no 557 CGPS or useful borehole extensioneter stations located within or near the Basin boundary.
-The 558 single borehole strainmeter in the basin (UNAVCO station #B039) does not record vertical strain 559 or displacement, only horizontal, is not useful for recording inelastic subsidence signal (Figure 43; 560 Chapter 2).
-The strainmeter is also on the very edge of the basin boundary on a foundation of 561 andesite and serpentinite with minimal sediment overburden, also effectively invalidating this sta-562 tion as a monitoring location for groundwater basin subsidence monitoring.
-There are no other 563 strainmeters or extensometers located within the basin boundary or close enough to be relevant.
-564
+It is currently sufficient for the monitoring network to be based on InSAR data from DWR / TRE ALTAMIRA, which adequately resolves land subsidence estimates in the Basin spatially and temporally.
+However, data gaps exist in the subsidence network, including the lack of data prior to 2015 and no Continuous Global Positioning System (CGPS) stations to ground-truth the satellite data.
+The DWR/TRE ALTAMIRA InSAR dataset is the only subsidence dataset currently available for the Basin and only has data extending back to 2015.
+Historical subsidence data prior to 2015 is currently unavailable.
+Compared to satellite data, CGPS stations offer greater accuracy and higher frequency and provide a ground-truth check on satellite data.
+However, there are no CGPS or useful borehole extensometer stations located within or near the Basin boundary.
+The single borehole strainmeter in the basin (UNAVCO station #B039) does not record vertical strain or displacement, only horizontal, is not useful for recording inelastic subsidence signal (Figure 43; Chapter 2).
+The strainmeter is also on the very edge of the basin boundary on a foundation of andesite and serpentinite with minimal sediment overburden, also effectively invalidating this station as a monitoring location for groundwater basin subsidence monitoring.
+There are no other strainmeters or extensometers located within the basin boundary or close enough to be relevant.

-565 Due to little current evidence of subsidence since 2015, see Section 2.2.2.4, no future CGPS or 566 additional borehole extensometer stations are proposed for the Basin at this time.
+Due to little current evidence of subsidence since 2015, see Section 2.2.2.4, no future CGPS or additional borehole extensometer stations are proposed for the Basin at this time.
 If subsidence becomes a concern in the future, then installation of CGPS stations and/or borehole extensometers can be proposed.
 The subsidence monitoring network will be used to determine if and where future CGPS or ground-based elevation surveys would be installed.
 In addition, if subsidence anomalies are detected in the subsidence monitoring network, ground truthing, elevation surveying, and GPS studies may need to be conducted.